intjar-stats/intjar-stats/README.md

 - Data Analysis with Python
 - Research Methodology with R
 - Real Analysis & Linear Algebra
-- Paper Writing & Research with AI Tools
+- Paper Writing & Research with LaTex and AI Tools

 ---